Apuravaanand/Practice--folder/README.md

-# Practice--folder
-Practice point of view
+This repo initilise on 24/02/2025 for Practice